 A person who suffers damage as a result of private monopolisation or unfair business practices may make a claim for compensation against the offending person pursuant to Article 25 of the AMA or Article 709 of the Civil Code.
 In Japan, there is no system of punitive compensation for damages or triple damages, so it will only ever be possible to claim the actual amount of loss suffered.

-Claims for compensation made pursuant to Article 25 of the AMA cannot be made unless the JFTC's order has been finalised,61 and in the first instance, the Tokyo District Court has exclusive jurisdiction.62 Negligence is not required to establish liability, so the party engaging in the relevant conduct cannot avoid liability on the basis that it did not act wilfully or negligently.63
+Claims for compensation made pursuant to Article 25 of the AMA cannot be made unless the JFTC's order has been finalised,73 and in the first instance, the Tokyo District Court has exclusive jurisdiction.74 Negligence is not required to establish liability, so the party engaging in the relevant conduct cannot avoid liability on the basis that it did not act intentionally or negligently.75

 On the other hand, claims for compensation made pursuant to Article 709 of the Civil Code are made based on unlawful conduct in general, and so a claim can be made regardless of whether the JFTC has made an order or not.